 Finding a leak in your home can be troublesome; however, it is important to find a leak because a leaking pipe can cause a great deal of damage to a home.

 Every homeowner has had their share of water leaks in the home.
 A recent survey has confirmed that an estimated 11,000 gallons account for leaks in each family home annually.
 This amount of wasted water is enough to take care of 270 laundry loads.

-Anywhere in your home is susceptible to leaks, including the faucets, toilets, and shower-heads.
-Sometimes the leaks are so minor, homeowners typically overlook them.
+Anywhere in your home is susceptible to leaks, including the faucets, toilets, and shower heads.
+Sometimes the leaks are so minor, that homeowners typically overlook them.
 Sadly, it'll end up costing a homeowner more money and could cause other plumbing issues if it's left unfixed.

 Water Leaks are Costly

 Keep in mind; that a water leak in your home can be costly.
 For every drop of water that is used, you pay, even if that water comes from a leak.

 For someone who's not using water heavily, it's likely for the monthly water bills to reflect the same performance.
 Unfortunately, it won't if there's a broken pipe leaking water and a homeowner hasn't noticed it.